Roving bridge

-A roving bridge, changeline bridge, turnover bridge, or snake bridge is a bridge over a canal or navigable river constructed to allow a horse towing a boat to cross the waterway when the towpath changed sides.
+A roving bridge, changeline bridge, turnover bridge, or snake bridge is a bridge over a canal or navigable river constructed to allow a horse towing a boat to cross the waterway when the towpath changes sides.
 This often occurred because of the presence of buildings or riparian water rights, where a landowner needed his cattle to be able to access the water without getting in the way of passing boats and horses.

 History

 If a conventional bridge was built where the towpath changed sides, the boatman would have to unhitch the towline from the horse, and re-attach it when the horse was on the other bank.
 A roving bridge was designed so that the towline could remain attached throughout the crossing.
 The term changeline bridge was particularly used on the Leeds and Liverpool Canal, while elsewhere they were usually called turnover bridges.
 They are often known as roving bridges, although this was not a term used by boatmen when the primary use of the canals was for commercial traffic.
 On some canals, bridges were built in two halves, with a slot between them, through which the towline could be passed.
 Such a bridge was also known as a split bridge.

 On some canals roving bridges were constructed by placing the two ramps on the same side of the bridge, which turned the horse through 360 degrees.
 The Macclesfield Canal has bridges with spiral ramps, which meant that the horse did not have to turn back on itself once it had crossed the bridge.
 The Stratford-upon-Avon Canal have several cast-iron split bridges, where the towpath changes sides, but for cost reasons used the same design for ordinary bridges where there was no need for the horse to cross them.
 A good example of a brick-built roving bridge is at High Onn on the Shropshire Union Canal.
 This has an unusual skewed arch where it crosses the canal, due to the presence of an adjacent road bridge which is also skewed.
 The bridge was designed by Thomas Telford and constructed in 1830-33.
 The south parapet forms two wing walls for the curving ramps which return the horse to towpath level.
 There are cast-iron fenders which protect the brickwork from being worn away by ropes rubbing on it, and the towpath beneath the bridge is paved with bricks.
 The structure is grade II listed because of its historical value.